VCVRack/Rack/.github/ISSUE_TEMPLATE.md

 ## For feature requests:

-No form, but please consider that the `time saved by the user` must be much greater than the `time to develop the feature`, otherwise it will be closed.
+Clear everything and start writing.
+Please consider that the `total time saved by all users` must be greater than the `time to develop the feature`, otherwise it will be closed.

 ## For discussions:

-Clear everything here and start writing. :)
+Clear everything and start writing.